ShippableBoilerplates/react-spa-clientside/README.md

 - Node/Express as the front-end server.
 - React/Redux/Redux-Saga for UI.
 - Glamor as a CSS-in-JS solution.
-- Pug for generating HTML.
+- Pug for generating static HTML assets.

 ## Usage